+DATE:

+BUS TRANSIT SYSTEM

+ADDRESS:

-DATE: January 14, 2019 BUS TRANSIT SYSTEM: Brevard County Space Coast Area Transit ADDRESS: 401 South Varr Ave Cocoa FL 32922 IN ACCORDANCE WITH FLORIDA STATUTE 341.061 THE BUS TRANSIT SYSTEM NAMED ABOVE HEREBY CERTIFIES TO THE FOLLOWING: 1.
-The adoption of a System Safety Program Plan (SSPP) and the Security Program Plan (SPP) pursuant to Florida Department of Transportation safety standards set for in Rule Chapter 14-90, Florida Administrative Code (F.A.C.)
-Current date of Adopted SSPP: January 14, 2020 Current date of Adopted SPP: January 14, 2020 2.
-Compliance with adopted safety standards in the SSPP and the SPP.
-3. Performance of annual safety inspections on all operational buses in accordance with Rule 14-90.009.
-F.A.C.
-(This should be signed by the Officer responsible for management of the bus transit system to certify compliance.)
-Lance Parker Name (Printed or Typed): Manager of Operations and Maintenance Title 4.
-Name and address of entity(ies) which has (have) performed safety inspections:
+Brevard County Space Coast Area Transit

+401 South Varr Ave Cocoa FL 32922

+IN ACCORDANCE WITH FLORIDA STATUTE 341.061 THE BUS TRANSIT SYSTEM NAMED ABOVE HEREBY CERTIFIES TO THE FOLLOWING:

+1. The adoption of a System Safety Program Plan (SSPP) and the Security Program Plan (SPP) pursuant to Florida Department of Transportation safety standards set for in Rule Chapter 14-90, Florida Administrative Code (F.A.C.)

+Current date of Adopted SSPP: 12-01-2020 Current date of Adopted SPP: 01-12-2021

+- 2. Compliance with adopted safety standards in the SSPP and the SPP. - 3.
+Performance of annual safety inspections on all operational buses in accordance with Rule 14-90.009, F.A.C.
+(This should be signed by the Officer responsible for management of the bus transit system to

+Signature

+Lance Parker

+Name (Printed or Typed):

+Manager of Operations and Maintenance

+Title

+4. Name and address of entity(ies) which has (have) performed safety inspections: